PIEthonista/chatgpt-retrieval/README.md

 You may change the port if you want, but have to ensure the ipv4 address with the port is the same in 'sendMessageToChatGPT.js'
 However, do not change the get_user_response after the ipv4 address

+Please take note that you have to create a file named 'api_keys.py' with 2 keys OPENAI_API_KEY = "Your key"
+TAVILY_API_KEY = "Your key"

 </br>

 # API Key file